RumaboyLotti/RedditClone/redditc/README.md

 To get started with the app, simply clone this repository and follow the instructions in the `README.md` file.
 You will need Node.js and npm installed on your computer to run the app.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for review.
-For major changes, please open an issue first to discuss the proposed changes.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.